TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - masterserver -> serverlist maybe

 - libcrypto.dll is missing on Windows if there's no OpenSSH installed
-- check code_escaped_nick for \`
+- test code_escaped_nick against \`
-- jeszcze hook na nowy serv

-- Let's be sure those webhooks work after changing the map

-- NAT wasn't working with setup:
-	- client = Cone
-	- server = symmetric with random increments
-		- actually.. given random increments it is impossible to do without traversing the entire range by the conic side
-		- with normal symmetric the conic side would just brute it and be very likely to succeed on this or the next session
-		- so our traversal works as intended for now
-		- we could try tomorrow with more sent packets
-			- i.e. with more settings.num_brute_force_packets

-- Balance szturm, either way more expensive or less velocity
+- Balance datum, either way more expensive or less velocity
 	- it's way more powerful than e.g. szturm

 - A centered popup with the after-update message